Connecting to your virtual machine

 Keypair-based SSH connection

 When your virtual machine has a public floating IP assigned in the cPouta cloud (or VM local IP in the case of ePouta) and a security group that allows SSH, you can open a remote SSH connection to your instance.
 Any standard SSH client should work.

 #for cPouta CentOS VMs ssh cloud-user@public-ip -i keyfile.pem #for cPouta Ubuntu VMs ssh ubuntu@public-ip -i keyfile.pem #for ePouta CentOS VMs ssh cloud-user@vm-ip -i keyfile.pem #for ePouta Ubuntu VMs ssh ubuntu@vm-ip -i keyfile.pem

 With the default CSC images, when you try logging in as root, you get a message that tells you which username to use instead.
 Some third-party images may use the root account directly or a completely different username.

 ssh-agent /bin/bash ssh-add ~/.ssh/keyname.pem

-Now you should be able to connect to the public Floating IP of your VM in cPouta (or VM local IP in case of ePouta) using SSH.
-The public and private IPs of your VMs are visible in the web UI if you are unsure what they are.
-Once the key has been loaded, you can use the SSH agent:
+Now you should be able to connect to the public floating IP of your VM in cPouta (or VM local IP in case of ePouta) using SSH without the need of specifying the key:

-#for cPouta VMs ssh -A cloud-user@public-ip #for ePouta VMs ssh -A cloud-user@vm-ip
+#for cPouta VMs ssh cloud-user@public-ip #for ePouta VMs ssh cloud-user@vm-ip